California two-spot octopus: Diet

 Since these octopuses do not live for long, they mature rapidly and can hunt for food to feed themselves right after hatching.
 Hatchlings feed on amphipods or mysid shrimp.
 As they grow, the list of what they eat grows with them.
 California two-spot octopuses eat anything they can find, like fish and crustaceans.
 They are nocturnal, and hunt at night.
 Their camouflage abilities give them an advantage while hunting.

 Reproduction

 Towards the end of their lifespan, they are ready to reproduce.
 These octopuses are semelparous: they mate and reproduce only once in their lives.
 They can mate at any point of the year.
 It is most common during the summer when the water is warmer.
 Using its spermatophores, the male fertilizes the female.
 The male dies soon after the reproductive act.

 After mating, the female creates a den, where she will lay 20 to 100 eggs.
 After laying her eggs, she must keep them alive and well.
 She blows cool water through her siphon so that the eggs receive oxygen.
 This will go on until the eggs hatch, which ranges from 150 to 210 days.
 During this process, the female does not eat, and her condition deteriorates, usually culminating in death.

-As the eggs hatch, the female might begin to self mutilate, twisting her arms together and sometimes eating the tips of her own arms.
-Chemical analysis of individuals that underwent these changes shows that they release a cholesterol percursor called 7-dehydrocholesterol (7-DHC), from their optic gland.
-In humans, elevated levels of 7-DHC can lead to a rare disease, Smith-Lemli-Opitz syndrome, one of the symptoms inluding self injury.